jamesgolden1/equivalent-linear-LLMs/README.md

-# Large Language Models are Locally Linear Mappings
+# Equivalent Linear Mappings of Large Language Models

 **A novel approach to interpreting transformer decoder models with nearly-exact locally linear reconstruction and decomposition.**